 The mind, we must note, is a reflective and receptive instrument, which means that to take in something new, the mind needs to be emptied of what is old that is filling it up.
 The calm and empty mind naturally resets itself and fills itself with new inspiration.
 But this is not merely a purposeless or lazy mind.
 It is the emptiness of a higher space of consciousness in which we connect ourselves to the root powers of existence, such as pervade the natural world, dwelling in the cosmic presence and letting go of our limited personal issues at least for a time.

 The mind as an organic instrument needs its proper rest just as the body does.
 Sleep is the main factor, particularly deep sleep, for this organic resetting of body and mind.
 But to be really effective for the mind, we must develop a conscious state of peace, not just the unconscious state of sleep.
 Deep meditation is like dwelling in the deep sleep state but in the waking state.
-This is Yoga Nidra but also dwelling in one’s true Self beyond the turmoil of the mind.
+This is true Yoga Nidra which is dwelling in one’s true Self beyond the turmoil of the mind.

-The mind’s inner rest and peace, requires not just an enjoyment entertainment like watching a movie.
+The mind’s inner rest and peace, requires not just enjoyment or entertainment like watching a movie.
 It requires removing all thoughts from the mind and simply being present in our inner being witnessing the movement of life within and around us from a place of calm and equanimity.
 If we let things be what they are that power of being will aid in peace and transformation of our own awareness.

 We must learn to take our minds back to their ground zero, back to their point of silence, centering, stillness and emptiness – the mind’s place of origin and ultimate goal, which is the underlying boundless Self-awareness beyond the mind, our inner heart awareness that endures at our core regardless of the outer movements of the mind.

 The mind requires space to renew itself, within ourselves and in the world around us, linking both together, experiencing ourselves as a presence or movement in space, not just as a stream of thoughts or as a mere physical form.
 Learn to see the space between your thoughts and between names and forms if you would really see the reality of consciousness.
+Everything we see is a formation created from space that must return to space.
+Yet we need too create a higher space of awareness to allow everything to reflect its original nature.

 The mind renews itself not only in space but also with silence.
 The agitated, chattering or opinionated mind cannot renew itself.
 It depletes itself and also causes conflicts with others that imbalance it further.
 The silent mind spontaneously and effortlessly heals itself, while the mind that is full of noise, thoughts and fantasies only breeds more distractions and illusions.